-London, UK March 21, 2014 – Silverlink Software, a leading solution provider to the NHS, has formed a strategic partnership with CommonTime to create mobile applications for use with their PCS (PAS) and Mental Health solutions.
+London, UK March 21, 2014 – Silverlink Software, a leading solution provider to the NHS, has formed a strategic partnership with CommonTime to create mobile applications for use with their PCS (PAS) solution.

 Significant changes within the NHS mean that clinicians require access to patient information in an ever increasing number of locations.
 Organisational changes mean that information needs to be shared across previously distinct organisational boundaries.
 Both of these changes mean that clinicians and administrators need to be able to view all relevant information from multiple locations.

 Silverlink’s new mobile solution will address these requirements by providing tools to capture, manage and submit information from any location using a standard smartphone or tablet.
 There are currently over 5,000 users of Silverlink’s systems working in the field and the new mobile functionality will drive significant improvements in both patient care and operational efficiency.

 The solution is currently being developed in conjunction with three existing customers.
 The new application will allow field workers to access patient details & alerts, wellbeing plans, notes, staff caseloads and a range of other information at the point of need.
 The solution will work intelligently off-line and information will be synced directly with Silverlink’s core solutions through CommonTime’s mDesign technology.